shlomnissan/gl3x/docs/pages/reference/core/window.md

 ```

 Preferred usage is through the `Application` runtime, which wires the window, renderer, and scene automatically.
 Use direct initialization when you need full control over the main loop.

-Preferred usage is through the `Application` runtime, which wires the window, renderer, and scene automatically.
-Use direct initialization when you need full control over the main loop.